Five books to help entrepreneurs understand the AI era

 #3

-Discussions associating AI with innovation are common nowadays.
-However, although most corporate managers can feel the potential of AI, they have difficulty answering a more fundamental question: How can AI truly become a source of growth and innovation?
+Discussions linking AI with innovation are quite common these days.
+However, although most corporate managers can feel the potential of AI, they often struggle to answer a more fundamental question: How can AI truly become a source of growth and innovation?
 In the new book "Artificial Intelligence for Business: Harness AI for Value, Growth and Innovation" (hereinafter referred to as "Artificial Intelligence for Business"), Swiss digital consultant Kamales Lardi attempts to establish a systematic framework to answer this question.
-For corporate managers, "Artificial Intelligence for Business" is a guide on how companies can reshape their value - creation methods with AI.
+For corporate managers, "Artificial Intelligence for Business" is a guide on how enterprises can reshape their value - creation methods using AI.

-Lardi has more than 20 years of experience in corporate digital transformation and is currently the CEO of Lardi & Partner consulting company.
-The core concept throughout the book is that AI cannot be simply regarded as a technical project but as a value strategy.
-If a company treats AI as an automated tool, it can at most improve efficiency locally; only when AI is integrated into the business model and organizational culture can it bring structural competitive advantages.
+Lardi has more than twenty years of experience in corporate digital transformation and is currently the CEO of Lardi & Partner consulting company.
+The core concept throughout the book is that AI should not be simply regarded as a technical project but as a value strategy.
+If an enterprise treats AI as an automated tool, it can only improve efficiency locally.
+Only when AI is integrated into the business model and organizational culture can it bring a structural competitive advantage.

 The structure of the whole book can be roughly divided into three parts.
-The first part focuses on the core concepts and business potential of artificial intelligence, introducing the operating mechanisms of key technologies such as AI, machine learning, natural language processing, and generative AI in the corporate environment and how they are combined with business strategies.
-The second part focuses on the business application scenarios of AI, using cross - industry cases to show the specific ways in which AI creates value, such as customer insights and personalized marketing in the retail industry, intelligent supply chains and predictive maintenance in the manufacturing industry, fraud detection and risk assessment in the financial service industry, etc., emphasizing the role of AI in efficiency, customer experience, and innovation.
-The third part turns to the implementation conditions and ethical challenges at the organizational level, discussing the leadership, data and technical infrastructure, cultural transformation, and responsible AI governance framework required for the successful deployment of AI.
+The first part focuses on the core concepts and business potential of artificial intelligence, introducing the operating mechanisms of key technologies such as AI, machine learning, natural language processing, and generative AI in the corporate environment, and how they can be combined with business strategies.
+The second part focuses on the business application scenarios of AI, using cross - industry cases to show the specific ways AI creates value.
+For example, in the retail industry, it can be used for customer insight and personalized marketing; in the manufacturing industry, for intelligent supply chains and predictive maintenance; in the financial service industry, for fraud detection and risk assessment.
+It emphasizes the role of AI in terms of efficiency, customer experience, and innovation.
+The third part turns to the implementation conditions and ethical challenges at the organizational level, discussing the leadership, data and technical infrastructure, cultural transformation, and a responsible AI governance framework required for the successful deployment of AI.

-The most inspiring part of this book is to bring "innovation" back to management reality.
-Lardi points out that the real value of AI lies in expanding human capabilities and reshaping the organizational collaboration logic.
+The most inspiring part of this book is that it brings "innovation" back to management reality.
+Lardi points out that the real value of AI lies in expanding human capabilities and reshaping the collaborative logic of organizations.
 She emphasizes that AI should not be regarded as an isolated technology but needs to be embedded in a broader digital ecosystem.
-Only when AI works in synergy with technologies such as the Internet of Things, cloud computing, and blockchain can enterprises form the ability of continuous innovation and competitive advantages.
-At present, AI has clear application paths in multiple industries: in the retail industry, it helps enterprises create personalized customer experiences; in the manufacturing industry, it assists in predictive maintenance and efficiency optimization; in the medical field, it promotes the innovation of diagnostic assistance and patient services; in the financial service industry, it realizes risk management and automated processes through real - time analysis.
+Only when AI works in tandem with technologies such as the Internet of Things, cloud computing, and blockchain can enterprises form the ability for continuous innovation and a competitive advantage.
+At present, AI has clear application paths in multiple industries: in the retail industry, it helps enterprises create personalized customer experiences; in the manufacturing industry, it supports predictive maintenance and efficiency optimization; in the medical field, it promotes the innovation of diagnostic assistance and patient services; in financial services, it enables risk management and automated processes through real - time analysis.
 This also inspires us to think about how AI can create greater value through collaboration with other digital technologies and management systems in these industries.
-For example, in the retail industry, AI can combine AR fitting mirrors, voice assistants, and supply - chain data to form a full - link experience from demand prediction to fulfillment response; in the manufacturing industry, AI can combine Internet of Things sensors and digital twin technology to not only detect and prevent equipment failures in advance but also continuously optimize the operating efficiency of the entire production line through virtual simulation and real - time feedback; in the medical field, AI can collaborate with wearable devices and electronic medical record systems to build a closed - loop health management system covering both in - hospital and out - of - hospital services; in the financial service industry, the risk - warning mechanism of AI can be integrated with the transaction transparency of blockchain to further strengthen the accuracy of trust and supervision.
+For example, in the retail industry, AI can combine AR fitting mirrors, voice assistants, and supply - chain data to create an end - to - end experience from demand prediction to fulfillment response; in the manufacturing industry, AI can combine IoT sensors and digital twin technology to detect and prevent equipment failures in advance and continuously optimize the operation efficiency of the entire production line through virtual simulation and real - time feedback; in the medical field, AI can work in tandem with wearable devices and electronic medical record systems to build a closed - loop health - management system covering both in - hospital and out - of - hospital scenarios; in financial services, the risk - warning mechanism of AI can be integrated with the transaction transparency of blockchain to further strengthen the accuracy of trust and supervision.

-Different from many best - selling books advocating the "AI revolution," the idea of "Artificial Intelligence for Business" is quite practical.
-Lardi reminds managers that the primary reason for the failure of AI projects is often not technology but insufficient organizational preparation - such as poor data quality, lack of cross - departmental collaboration, and learning culture.
-She advocates that enterprises should establish a systematic AI governance structure, introduce ethical review and responsibility assessment mechanisms in the decision - making process, and ensure that technological innovation goes hand in hand with social trust.
+Different from many best - selling books that hype up the "AI revolution", the thinking in "Artificial Intelligence for Business" is quite practical.
+Lardi reminds managers that the primary reason for the failure of AI projects is often not the technology but the lack of organizational preparedness - for example, the lack of data quality, cross - departmental collaboration, and a learning culture.
+She advocates that enterprises should establish a systematic AI governance structure and introduce ethical review and responsibility assessment mechanisms into the decision - making process to ensure that technological innovation and social trust go hand in hand.
 Responsible AI is the cornerstone of trust and long - term value.

 Artificial Intelligence for Business: Harness AI for Value, Growth and Innovation